MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-scan.md

 ## Scanning Source Users

-This scan of the source tenant determines how many users you have, how many files, and how much data that each user owns.
-This scan will also report any user that cannot be accessed on the source connector.
+A scan of the source tenant determines how many users, files, and how much data each user owns.
+The scan will also report any user that cannot be accessed on the source connector.

-For your Source connector, within the tool you will want to select Transfer Wizard,
+From the Transfer Wizard do the following:

-1. Select **source** > **Manage** > **Connect**.
+1. Select **Source** > **Manage** > **Connect**.

 ![Transfer wizard connect](media/mover-transfer-wizard-source.png)